Bowen-0x00/obsidian-excalidraw-example-vault/README.md

 ## Installation and Usage
 This is a packaged obsidian vault that includes the modified plugin and many custom scripts.
 You can directly open it with Obsidian and experience the features.

+### Precautions
+Please make sure to backup your work to ensure that your important content is not lost (such as saving abnormalities caused by insufficient memory).

+For example:

+- Use git version control.
+- Utilize onedrive for cloud synchronization and version control.
+- Enable file recovery plugins in the core plugins.
+### Steps to Follow

 1. Clone or download the compressed package and extract it.
 2. Open Obsidian and select this folder (the folder you cloned or extracted in the previous step).